chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 -- and your father is dead.

 SIMBA
 Nope.
 Wrong again.
 He's alive!
-(then)
 Mufasa lives in me.
+(around)
 In all of us, if we remember him.
 Mufasa's here, right now.
 (to Scar)
 He wants his kingdom back.